priyanka8579/task_03_DA/README.md

 -Identified top-selling products and regions
--Found loss-making transactions (negative profit) -Aggregated sales and profit by category and region -Learned how to compare orders by the same customer using self-joins
+-Found loss-making transactions (negative profit) -Aggregated sales and profit by category and region -Learned how to compare orders from the same city (but different customers)